 Rapper Jay Z was managing a basketball team.
 So, the joke went, former Trail Blazers shooting guard Martell Webster might as well step into the music business.
 That’s how producer Neill Von Tally recalls the genesis of Eyrst, the record label he cofounded with Webster in 2014.
-In the three years since, Eyrst has produced dozens of releases from artists including rapper Myke Bogan—his new record comes out this month—R&B soul singer Blossom, and the squeaky-voiced hip-hop phenomenon the Last Artful, Dodgr, as well as Webster’s own accomplished rap.
+In the three years since, Eyrst has produced dozens of releases from artists including rapper Myke Bogan—his new record comes out this month, with a release party on August 27—R&B soul singer Blossom, and the squeaky-voiced hip-hop phenomenon the Last Artful, Dodgr, as well as Webster’s own accomplished rap.

 Earlier this year, Webster departed as Eyrst’s primary investor; the label moved operations from his West Hills home studio to a cozy downtown space with a system boasting thousands of tracks in various states of completion blinking with promise in the control room.
 There, a communal ethos rules: ask to talk to one member of the team, and it’s likely you’ll end up with some combination of Von Tally, company president Taylor Dutton, engineer Justin Longerbeam, booking agent Sean McDonald, and a label artist or two for good measure.
 During a recent visit, musician Ripley Snell recited lines in Old English to explain the label’s name.
 (It comes from a 1,400-year-old poem called “Caedmon’s Hymn,” if you must know.)
 Snell’s presence was part of the deal: Eyrst prides itself on its collaborative spirit and ensuring artists feel part of a shared endeavor.